tahashieenavaz/tahashieenavaz/README.md

 <p>
 I am Taha Shieenavaz and I have over a decade of experience in web development.
 My primary expertise is in Laravel and PHP, however, I am also proficient in developing web-based applications using Node.js and Python.

-I dedicate a significant portion of my time to reading and researching topics related to probability, trading, investment, and management.
+I dedicate a significant portion of my time to reading and researching topics related to probabilities, trading, investment, and management.

 I also allocate time to my university studies, as well as freelance work.
 Additionally, I assist individuals who aspire to become full-time traders or successful programmers by teaching trading and programming.